quangpham/quangpham.github.io/_posts/2015-06-25-one-more-reason-why-i-need-to-migrate-to-go.markdown

 cover_image: golang.png
 categories: blogs
 ---
-One more reason why I need to migrate to Go from Ruby
+One more reason why I need to migrate my Backend from Ruby on Rails to Go

 http://blog.parse.com/learn/how-we-moved-our-api-from-ruby-to-go-and-saved-our-sanity/